Last updated: Jun 14, 2021

 Normally, a blanket needs to be kept clean once every 2 weeks.
 While blankets are considered part of basic bedding, they truly need a minimal protector like bedsheets which help to separate your skin from the blankets.

 Don’t.
-It’s a general rule and you should remember because your blanket will shrink when you do that.
+It’s a general rule and you should remember it because your blanket will shrink when you do that.
 Some others will snag in the dryer, running the design of the fabric.

 You should check on the blanket every 20’ and take it out of the dryer when it’s approx 80% dry.